dsusco/tp.net-armageddon.org/_site/_units/torture-class-cruiser.md

   - "transport"
 notes:
   |
     May transport Six Slavebringer Assault Boats and an Executor Landing Module plus the units being carried on them.
-Both Pin-Point Attacks may be forfeited to transport an additional four Slavebringer Assault Boats and two Executor Landing modules plus the units being carried on them.
+The Pin-Point Attacks may be forfeited to transport an additional four Slavebringer Assault Boats and two Executor Landing modules plus the units being carried on them.
 weapons:
   -
     id: "orbital-bombardment-6bp"
   -
-    id: "pin-point-attack"
+    id: "pin-point-attacks"
-    multiplier: "0–2"
+    multiplier: "0–1"
 ---